BrynMcKerracher/PeakGaming/README.md

  - Run faaaaaast (25m/s)
  - Hold space to fly
  - Invincible to all damage
+ - No more ragdolls when falling a large distance

 ## Installation (manual)
 1. Download and install BepInEx (this is required for this mod to work).